-SP students are encouraged to participate in research, advocacy, and service at local, state, national or international levels for the benefit of families, children, and youth.
-There are multiple opportunities to engage in collaborative innovative research projects that offer indepth expertise and exposure to critical issues in the field.
+All SP students are encouraged to participate in research, advocacy, and service at local, state, national or international levels for the benefit of families, children, and youth.
+There are multiple opportunities to engage in collaborative innovative research projects that offer in-depth expertise and exposure to critical issues in the field.
 Individual research interests are supported through strong faculty mentoring and advising that facilitates professional relationships and expertise.
-Students can take coursework from other programs housed within and outside the Morgridge College of Education, including quantitative and qualitative research methods, curriculum and instruction, school administration, social work, and counseling.
-Finally, SP students can gain valuable practical and work experiences at the Psychoeducational Clinic, the Fisher Early Learning Center, and the Ricks Center for Gifted Children (all housed within the MCE), or at several local public and private partnership schools.
+Students can take coursework from other programs housed within and outside MCE, including quantitative and qualitative research methods, curriculum and instruction, school administration, social work, and counseling.
+Finally, SP students can gain valuable practical and work experiences at the Psychoeducational Clinic, the Fisher Early Learning Center, and the Ricks Center for Gifted Children (all housed within MCE), or at several local public and private partnership schools.